 It didn't work.

-Surprise, surprise, what Bradford and his community found was that the most creative and the most industrious people had no incentive to work any harder than anyone else unless they could utilize the power of personal motivation.
+What Bradford and his community found was that the most creative and the most industrious people had no incentive to work any harder than anyone else unless they could utilize the power of personal motivation.

-The pilgrims decided early on to scrap it permanently.
+The Pilgrims decided early on to scrap it permanently.

 And what William Bradford wrote about this social experiment should be in every history lesson every kid gets.